-"Affiliate" has the meaning given to that term in NI 45-106;

-"AFFO" has the meaning given to adjusted funds from operations;

-"Adjusted funds from operations" or AFFO is defined as FFO subject to certain adjustments, including adjustments for: (i) the non-cash effect of straight line rents, (ii) the cash effect of the lease equalization loans (equalizing the rent payments, providing the REIT with stable and predictable monthly cash flows over the term of the France Telecom leases in the Vanves property, the Smart & Co. lease in the Courbevoie property and the Rue du Commerce leases in the Baldi property (iii) amortization of fair value adjustment on assumed debt, (iv) the non-cash portion of the asset management fees paid in Exchangeable securities, (v) capital expenditures, including those paid by the vendors of the leasehold interest in the properties and/or tenants and (vi) amortization of transaction costs on mortgage loans; AFFO should not be construed as alternatives to net earnings or cash flow from operating activities, determined in accordance with IFRS, as indicators of the REIT's performance.
-The REIT's method of calculating FFO and AFFO may differ from other issuers' methods and accordingly may not be comparable to measures used by them.

-"Asset Manager" means Inovalis SA;

-"Assets Under Management" means the value of the assets of the REIT managed by the Manager, as determined at the end of each fiscal year by an external valuator selected by the REIT.
-For assets acquired during any given fiscal year, such assets' contribution to Assets Under Management during the year of acquisition shall be calculated based on Historical Gross Purchase Price.

-"Bad Homburg Property" means the property located in Bad Homburg, Germany in which the REIT has an interest.

-"Board of Trustees" means the board of Trustees of the REIT:

-"CanCorp Duisburg" means CanCorp Duisburg 1 S. à r.l., a Luxembourg private limited liability company having a share capital of €12.500, with its registered office located at 23 rue Jean Jaurès, L-1836 Luxembourg, Grand Duchy of Luxembourg, and duly registered with the Luxembourg Trade and Corporate Register under the number B 182.184.

-"CanCorp Hanover" means CanCorp Hanover 1 S. à r.l., a Luxembourg private limited liability company having a share capital of €12.500,- with its registered office located at 23 rue Jean Jaurès, L-1836 Luxembourg, Grand Duchy of Luxembourg, and duly registered with the Luxembourg Trade and Corporate Register under the number B 168.537.

-"CanCorp Europe" means CanCorp Europe SA, a public limited liability company pursuant to the laws of Luxembourg, which is a Subsidiary of the REIT;

-"CDS" means Clearing and Depository Services Inc.;

-"CFA" means a controlled foreign affiliate under the Tax Act;

-"Closing Market Price" has the meaning given to that term in the Declaration of Trust'

-"Cologne Property" means the property located in Cologne, Germany in which the REIT has an interest.

-"Declaration of Trust" means the amended and restated declaration of trust of the REIT dated February 8, 2013 as amended and restated on April 20, 2013 and January 20, 2016, governed by the laws of the province of Ontario, pursuant to which the REIT was created and is governed, as may be amended, supplemented or varied from time to time;

-"Distribution Date" means a date on which the Trustees have determined that a distribution will be made by the REIT to the Unitholders;

-"Duisburg Property" means the property located in Duisburg, Germany in which the REIT has an interest.
+- "Affiliate" has the meaning given to that term in NI 45-106; - "AFFO" has the meaning given to adjusted funds from operations; - "Adjusted funds from operations" or AFFO is defined as FFO subject to certain adjustments, including adjustments for: (i) the non-cash effect of straight line rents, (ii) the cash effect of the lease equalization loans (iii) amortization of fair value adjustment on assumed debt, (iv) the non-cash portion of the asset management fees paid in Exchangeable securities, (v) capital expenditures, (vi) amortization of transaction costs on mortgage loans. - "Asset Manager" means Inovalis SA; - "Assets Under Management" means the value of the assets of the REIT managed by the Manager, as determined at the end of each fiscal year by an external valuator selected by the REIT.
+For assets acquired during any given fiscal year, such assets' contribution to Assets Under Management during the year of acquisition shall be calculated based on Historical Gross Purchase Price. - "Bad Homburg Property" means the property located in Bad Homburg, Germany in which the REIT has an interest. - "Board of Trustees" means the board of Trustees of the REIT: - "CanCorp Duisburg" means CanCorp Duisburg 1 S. à r.l., a Luxembourg private limited liability company having a share capital of € 12.500, with its registered office located at 23 rue Jean Jaurès, L-1836 Luxembourg, Grand Duchy of Luxembourg, and duly registered with the Luxembourg Trade and Corporate Register under the number B 182.184. - "CanCorp Hanover" means CanCorp Hanover 1 S. à r.l., a Luxembourg private limited liability company having a share capital of € 12.500,- with its registered office located at 23 rue Jean Jaurès, L-1836 Luxembourg, Grand Duchy of Luxembourg, and duly registered with the Luxembourg Trade and Corporate Register under the number B 168.537. - "CanCorp Europe" means CanCorp Europe SA, a public limited liability company pursuant to the laws of Luxembourg, which is a Subsidiary of the REIT; - "Closing Market Price" has the meaning given to that term in the Declaration of Trust' - "Cologne Property" means the property located in Cologne, Germany in which the REIT has an interest. - "Conversion Price" means \$10.08 per Unit, which represents the market price of the REIT units based on the five-day weighted-average closing price on June 9, 2017. - "Declaration of Trust" means the amended and restated declaration of trust of the REIT dated February 8, 2013 as amended and restated on April 20, 2013 and January 20, 2016, governed by the laws of the province of Ontario, pursuant to which the REIT was created and is governed, as may be amended, supplemented or varied from time to time; - "Distribution Date" means a date on which the Trustees have determined that a distribution will be made by the REIT to the Unitholders; - "Duisburg Property" means the property located in Duisburg, Germany in which the REIT has an interest.